hlavacs/ViennaGameJobSystem/README.md

         schedule( loop(std::allocator_arg, &g_global_mem4, 90) );
     }

-Coroutines are also "callable", and you can pass in parameters similar to the Function{} class, setting thread index, type and id:
+Coroutine futures Coro<T> are also "callable", and you can pass in parameters similar to the Function{} class, setting thread index, type and id:

 	//schedule to thread 0, set type to 11 and id to 99 co_await recursive(std::allocator_arg, &g_global_mem4, 1, 10)(0,11,99) ;